cryptyro/K-cluster/README.md

 ## Overview

 This project implements a clustering algorithm to divide `n` items into `k` groups such that the minimum distance between items in different groups is maximized.
-The distance, `d(u, v)`, between each pair of items may represent an actual distance or an abstract measure of dissimilarity.
+The distance, `d(u,v)`, between each pair of items may represent an actual distance or an abstract measure of dissimilarity.

 ## Goal